Infineon/mtb-example-btstack-freertos-le-lr-central/README.md

 7. To switch between S2 and S8 coding schemes, press the user button on the central board.

+**Notes:**
-**Note:** Changing the S2/S8 coding scheme on the central board does not automatically change the coding scheme on the peripheral board.
+1. Changing the S2/S8 coding scheme on the central board does not automatically change the coding scheme on the peripheral board.
 Therefore, to ensure that both boards are using the same coding scheme, the user must press the user button on the peripheral board to match the coding scheme for both boards.

+2. At present, 100% scan duty cycle is used.
+The parameters may be fine tuned as per requirement.

 ## Programming a CYW20829 board (when multiple boards are connected)